FinleyConway/prototype_project/README.md

 	2. Enter `git clone https://github.com/FinleyConway/prototype_project.git`
 	3. Enter `cd prototype_project && code .`
     4. Within the code terminal enter: `flutter run`

+## 🔒 Security & Privacy

+This app is a **prototype for care providers** and does not use or store any real patient data.
+Please read our [Security Policy](./.github/SECURITY.md) for developer and usage guidelines.